d3fd44/fose/README.md

 ```
 each array has [magnitude, angular velocity (omega), phase].

-> Note: this code was written just for fun, it's far from being good and needs heavy work from scratch. but i don't care for now.
+> Note: this code was written just for fun, it's far from being good and needs heavy work from scratch. but i don't care for now (seems like i do care, but it needs a little bit of time).